nortikin/sverchok/docs/nodes/logic/evolver.rst

 **Mutation**: 0 the gene will never mutate, 1 will always mutate.
 The mutation has a 50% of being totally new and other 50% of being inherited from its ancestors and changed by a random amount (small mutation)

 **Max Seconds**: Maximum time to run the system, when achieved the system will stop providing the last valid generation of members

+**Use Fitness Goal**: When active the process will stop if fitness goal is achieved or improved

+**Fitness Goal**: Value that will stop the process if achieved or improved.

 Operators
 ---------